 Because blogging is scalable, flexible, and full of potential.

 You also don’t need any particular skill set or training to start.
-I mean, it would help if you had a knack for or enjoy storytelling.
-That’s essentially what you’re doing with a blog.
+I mean, it would help if you had a knack for or enjoy storytelling since this is essentially what you’re doing with a blog.

-And you can blog about anything… cooking, parenting, parents who cook, kids who cook, sewing, knitting, sloths, making money, working out, movies, etc., etc., etc.
+And you can blog about anything… cooking, parenting, parents who cook, kids who cook, sewing, knitting, sloths, making money, working out, movies — you get the point.

 - A good site design